One-Touch Join meeting types and transforms

 {% endif %}

-In the above example, if the meeting body contains alice.vmr@example.com, this will be used as the alias for the meeting.
+In the above example, if the meeting body contains alice.vmr@example.com, this is used as the alias for the meeting.

 Searching by top-level domain